Jephtha-T/DMS_CW2024/README.md

 Scoreboard
 Weapon Upgrades
 - Items   (Items to be picked up by Userplane for power ups)
-  - ShieldItem (Invulnerability Shield for User)
+  - ShieldItem (Invulnerability Shield for User from projectiles) Music
-Music
 Different Enemies
 More Levels